SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/create-project.md

 ## Lesson 1 - How to create a Project

-<h3>A Project is an umbrella that groups a bundle of related jobs inside.</h3>
+###A Project is an umbrella that groups a bundle of related jobs inside.

 1. To create a new Project, navigate to the "Clients" module.